joelambert/CSSAnimationKeyframeEvents/README.md

 ## Tested Under
 - Safari 5
-- Chrome (Canary/Dev Builds)
+- Chrome 12
+- Firefox 5

 ## May/should also work for
 - iOS (see above caveat about Mobile WebKit)

 # Requirements
-A browser capable of rendering CSS3 Animations (currently just Safari/Chrome).
+A browser capable of rendering CSS3 Animations.

 # Usage
-Create the CSS animation keyframes in CSS as you would normally:
+Create the CSS animation keyframes in CSS as you would normally, for example with Safari/Chrome:

 	@-webkit-keyframes boxrotate {
 	  0% {